rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 ### `rkt gc` => "coreos.com/rkt/stage1/gc"

-It deals with garbage collecting resources allocated by stage1.
+The gc entrypoint deals with garbage collecting resources allocated by stage1.
 For example, it removes the network namespace of a pod.

 #### Arguments